The Enormous Risks a Second Trump Term Poses to Our Economy

 By Robert E. Rubin and Kenneth I. Chenault for The New York Times

-In a provocative New York Times op-ed, Robert Rubin and Kenneth Chenault, two veteran policy hands with over a century of combined experience challenge a growing complacency they're witnessing among business leaders about a potential second Trump presidency.
-The authors—whose backgrounds span both government service and private sector leadership—argue that while many in finance and business seem to view Trump as essentially a normal Republican candidate on economic issues, this perspective fundamentally misreads both his track record and his stated second-term agenda.
+In this New York Times article, Robert Rubin and Kenneth Chenault write as two figures who have more than a century of combined experience in business, government, and policy.
+Drawing on their work with elected officials and business leaders across the ideological spectrum, Rubin and Chenault argue that a second presidential term for Donald Trump would pose enormous risks to the U.S. economy.
+They suggest that while many in finance and business seem to view Trump as essentially a normal Republican candidate on economic issues, this perspective fundamentally misreads both his track record and his stated second-term agenda.

-Their piece systematically examines Trump's economic proposals through the lens of fiscal policy, trade, regulation, and institutional independence, painting a picture they believe should deeply concern anyone invested in economic stability.
-Rather than relitigating 2016 debates, they focus on concrete policy specifics and measurable outcomes, concluding with a stark warning about the risks of assuming that surviving one Trump term guarantees surviving another.
+Rubin and Chenault systematically examine Trump's economic proposals through the lens of fiscal policy, trade, regulation, and institutional independence, painting a picture they believe should deeply concern anyone invested in economic stability.
+Focusing on concrete policy specifics, they conclude with a stark warning about the risks of assuming that surviving one Trump term guarantees surviving another.

 Previous